 Review authors should summarize in text form the results for all pre-specified review outcomes, regardless of the statistical significance, magnitude or direction of the effects, or whether evidence was found for those outcomes.
 The text should present the results in a logical and systematic way.
 This can be done by organizing results by population or comparison (e.g. by first describing results for the comparison of drug versus placebo, then describing results for the comparison of drug A versus drug B).

 If meta-analysis was possible, synthesized results should always be accompanied by a measure of statistical uncertainty, such as a 95% confidence interval.
 It is also helpful to indicate the amount of information (numbers of studies and participants) contributing to each meta-analysis.
 If no data were available for particular review outcomes of interest, review authors should say so, so that all pre-specified outcomes are accounted for.
-Guidance on summarizing results from meta-analysis is provided in Chapter 10, guidance on results when meta-analysis was not possible or appropriate is provided in Chapter 12.
+Guidance on summarizing results from meta-analysis is provided in Chapter 10, from network meta-analysis in Chapter 11, and for methods other than meta-analysis in Chapter 12.

-In addition to summarizing the effects of interventions, review authors should also summarize the results of any subgroup analyses (or meta-regression), sensitivity analyses, and assessments of the risk of non-reporting bias (if performed) that are relevant to each synthesis.
+In addition to summarizing the effects of interventions, review authors should also summarize the results of any subgroup analyses (or meta-regression), sensitivity analyses, and assessments of the risk of bias due to missing results (if performed) that are relevant to each synthesis.
 A common issue in reporting the results of subgroup analyses that should be avoided is the misleading emphasis placed on the intervention effects within subgroups without reference to the between-subgroup difference (see Chapter 10).

 A ‘Summary of findings’ table is a useful means of presenting findings for the most important comparisons and outcomes, whether or not evidence is available for them.
 A ‘Summary of findings’ table typically: